mcclatchy/docpub/docpub-planning-notes.md

 * TK: if uploaded to shared account, give warning that user won't be able to view if access set to `Your newsroom` and don't have the shared account credentials (maybe don't say the second part tho)

 * TK: remove `View site`in Django admin

+* TK: ability to include newsroom even if there's no password

 * TK: welcome email template with account information